PixeLarm12/si-minmax/readme.md

-# Minmax related to subject 'Sistemas Inteligentes' from UNESP
+# Minmax related to subject 'Sistemas Inteligentes' from UNE